I. The Timing Gap

 IV.
 Why This Hasn't Happened Before

-If the case for prevention is this clear, why hasn't the profession adopted it?
+If the case for pre-clearance at intake is this clear, why hasn’t the profession adopted it?

 Three structural reasons: